louiskhub/4eign-takehome/README.md

 # Questions?

-For most things, just can just make assumptions.
+For most things, you can just make assumptions.
 If there is anything really urgent, just [email me](mailto:l.kapp@4eign.de) :)